Skip to main content

 • datasets limits graph retrieval to named datasets.

-• With both datasets and session_id, recall becomes hybrid: session context is available, but graph retrieval is scoped to the selected dataset.
+• With session_id plus either datasets or dataset_ids, recall becomes hybrid: session context is available, but graph retrieval is scoped to the selected dataset or dataset UUIDs.

 OptionWhat it does